Important Information

 Credit scoring methods are tested regularly to make sure they are fair and unbiased.

-This credit score can determine whether we will give you credit, or allow you to take another product or service.
+This credit score can determine whether we’ll give you credit or allow you to take another product or service.

 Your rights

-If you want to know more about these rights, please contact us.
+If you want to know more about these rights, please see the ‘Your data privacy rights’ section for more information, and the ‘How to contact us’ section to contact us about this.

 This section explains how we work with outside companies to decide whether to lend you money through products like credit cards or loans.
+It also explains how we manage our products during your relationship with us.
 It explains what we do and why we do it.

 We carry out credit and identity checks when you apply for a product or services for you or your business.
 We may use Credit Reference Agencies to help us with this.

-If you use our services, from time to time we may also search information that the CRAs have, to help us manage those accounts.
+We’ll go on sharing your personal information with CRAs during your relationship with us.
+From time to time, we may also search information that the CRAs have to help us manage your accounts.

-We will share your personal information with CRAs and they will give us information about you.
+We’ll share your personal information with CRAs and they’ll give us information about you.
 The data we exchange can include:

 • Name, address and date of birth